Online Child Safety ~ Cyber Bullying ~ Privacy ~ Social Media

 Great Resources . . .

 - Ben Hartwig from Infotracer.com reached out to share the “Digital Citizenship Guide for Parents” with my readers.
-Teaching our kids how to utilize digital devices, services, and social media is crucial because of the internet, while a wealth of great information is also dangerous.
+Teaching our kids how to utilize digital devices, services, and social media is crucial.
 Cyberbullying, Stalking, and Identity Theft are just a few of the issues we as parents need to be aware of.
 Kids are too trusting.
 Heck, many adults are the same way.

 Online Child Safety is our #1 concern, keeping our kids safe is the goal.